insomnium098/COVID/README.md

 # COVID
-Covid project for the Systems Biology course
+Covid project for the Systems Biology course.